-On June 13, 2019, WDFW and a coalition of state and tribal organizations submitted an expanded application to lethally remove California and Steller sea lions on the Columbia River and tributaries under subsection 120(f) of the Marine Mammal Protection Act.
-Learn more about the application in the news release.
-The Marine Mammal Protection Act Section 120(f) Pinniped-Fishery Interaction Task Force is meeting May 12-14 via webinar -- find more details on that meeting at the website.
+On Aug.
+14, 2020, WDFW and a coalition of state and tribal organizations received approval of an expanded application to lethally remove California and Steller sea lions on the Columbia River and tributaries under subsection 120(f) of the Marine Mammal Protection Act.
+Learn more in the news release.

 Columbia River salmon and steelhead face a serious threat from sea lions that prey on fish waiting to move up the fish ladders at Bonneville Dam in early spring.
 Each year since 2002, sea lions have consumed thousands of migrating fish, many from runs listed as threatened and endangered under the federal Endangered Species Act.

 The federal Marine Mammal Protection Act recognizes that predation by a growing sea lion population can jeopardize salmon and steelhead stocks at risk of extinction.
 After a multi-year effort to haze sea lions away from fish below the dam, NOAA Fisheries concluded that non-lethal measures, by themselves, were not sufficient to curb the growing levels of predation.

 In March 2008, Washington, Oregon and Idaho received federal authorization to remove California sea lions observed preying on salmon and steelhead below Bonneville Dam.
 The federal authorization allows wildlife managers to euthanize sea lions that meet specific criteria, although the states have worked to place those animals in accredited zoos and aquariums whenever possible.
 Since 2008, state wildlife managers have removed an average of 19 California sea lions a year.